Sunday February 1st, 2026 LIVE Service

 Worship Highlights

-This message was lead by The Reverend Jacquelyn Foxall at Knox Presbyterian Church in Oakville, Ontario, ADVENT 4 Sunday December 21st, 2025.Associated Scripture: Isaiah 41:5-10 | Matthew 1:18-25
+This message ‘Spirit Moves as she Wills’ was lead by The Reverend Jacquelyn Foxall at Knox Presbyterian Church in Oakville, Ontario, on this 3rd Sunday after EPIPHANY on January 23rd, 2022 and rebroadcast on January 25th, 2026.Associated Scripture: John 3:1-21

-This message was lead by The Reverend Jacquelyn Foxall at Knox Presbyterian Church in Oakville, Ontario, ADVENT 3 Sunday December 14, 2025.Associated Scripture: Jeremiah 1:4-10 | Luke 1:26-39
+This message ‘Building a Revolution’ was lead by The Reverend Jacquelyn Foxall at Knox Presbyterian Church in Oakville, Ontario, on this 2nd Sunday after EPIPHANY January 18th, 2026.Associated Scripture: John 2:13-25

 Sermon Podcast